-“When you go-to-market through your marketing and sales functions, what percent of your target prospects are find vs create sales opportunities?”
+“When you go-to-market through your marketing and sales functions, what percent of your target prospects are actively looking for what you’re selling, and what percent are unaware of their problem or your solution category, and so you have to create the opportunities?”

 They understand generally what they need to solve the problem.
 What they are looking for relates to your product or service category in the market.
 They also have a pretty good idea of what they expect to pay.

 Find opportunity prospects are actively searching.
 Marketing tactics such as advertising, inbound and content marketing, and SEO are effective here.
-On the sales side, B2B sales teams have adopted BDRs, business development reps, to find and qualify opportunities for sales reps to work through the close stage.
+On the sales side, B2B sales teams use business development reps (BDRs), to find and qualify opportunities for sales reps to work with, through the close stage.

 Find opportunities could also be those where: